co2f2e/FileBrowser/README.md

-# FileBrowser One-Click Installation Script
+# filebrowser One-Click Installation Script

-FileBrowser is an open-source file management system that provides a simple and intuitive web interface for managing files.
+filebrowser is an open-source file management system that provides a simple and intuitive web interface for managing files.
 It allows users to access, upload, download, and edit files through a web browser, and also supports file sharing and permission management.

 ---